Small-time fluctuations for sub-Riemannian diffusion loops: Introduction

 Assume that the smooth map $\theta\colon\R^d\to\R^d$ is a global diffeomorphism with bounded derivatives of all positive orders and an adapted chart at $x$.
 Then the rescaled diffusion loop measures $\tilde\mu_\eps^{x,x}$ converge weakly to the probability measure $\tilde\mu^{x,x}$ on $T\Omega^{0,0}$ as $\eps\to 0$. \end{thm} Note that the limiting measures with respect to two different choices of admissible diffeomorphisms $\theta_1$ and $\theta_2$ are related by the Jacobian matrix of the transition map $\theta_2\circ\theta_1^{-1}$.

 The proof of Theorem~\ref{propn:convofbridges} follows \cite{BMN}.
 The additional technical result needed in our analysis is the uniform non-degeneracy of the $\scale_\eps$-rescaled Malliavin covariance matrices.
+Throughout the paper, we consider Malliavin covariance matrices in the sense of Bismut and refer to what is also called the reduced Malliavin covariance matrix simply as the Malliavin covariance matrix.
 Under the global assumption, there exists a unique diffusion process $(x_t^\eps)_{t\in[0,1]}$ starting at $x$ and having generator~$\eps\lo$.
 Choose $\theta\colon\R^d\to\R^d$ as in Theorem~\ref{propn:convofbridges} and define $(\tilde x_t^\eps)_{t\in[0,1]}$ to be the rescaled diffusion process given by

 Denote the Malliavin covariance matrix of $\tilde x_1^\eps$ by $\tilde c_1^\eps$.
 We know that, for each $\eps>0$, the matrix $\tilde c_1^\eps$ is non-degenerate because the vector fields $X_1,\dots,X_m$ satisfy the strong H\"ormander condition everywhere.
 We prove that these Malliavin covariance matrices are in fact uniformly non-degenerate. \begin{thm} [Uniform non-degeneracy of the $\scale_\eps$-rescaled Malliavin covariance matrices] Let $X_0,X_1,\dots,X_m$ be smooth bounded vector fields on $\R^d$, with bounded derivatives of all orders, which satisfy the strong H\"ormander condition everywhere and such that $X_0(y)\in\operatorname{span}\{X_1(y),\dots,X_m(y)\}$ for all $y\in\R^d$.
 Fix $x\in\R^d$ and consider the diffusion operator